gabriochee/gabriochee/README.md

-@gabriochee is student at ESGI paris.
+@gabriochee is student at ESGI Paris.
 System oriented programming languages are my mains.

 <!---
 gabriochee/gabriochee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.